HewlettPackard/ironic-oneview-cli/README.rst

 Overview
 ========

-The ``Ironic-OneView CLI`` is a command line interface tool for easing the use of the OneView Driver for Ironic.
-It allows an user to easily create Ironic nodes compatible with OneView Server Hardware objects, as well as properly configuring them.
-It also creates Nova flavors to match available Ironic nodes representing a ``Server Hardware``.
+Ironic-OneView CLI is a command line interface tool for easing the use of the OneView Drivers for Ironic.
+It allows the user to easily create and configure Ironic nodes compatible with OneView ``Server Hardware`` objects.
+It also helps create Nova flavors to match available Ironic nodes that use OneView drivers.

 For more information on *HP OneView* entities, see [1]_.